intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ####  Contact Information

-The following fields detail the contact information of the liaison statement.
+The following contact information are expected to part of a liaison statement:

 From:
 : The statement will indicate from what body it originates; for example, it may be from, an IETF WG or Area, an ITU-T Study Group, Working Party, or Question, etc.  In this document, this body is the "sender".
-This field may include more than one group, e.g. multipe IETF working groups, but usually all group are from the same organisation.
+A statement may be sent from more than one group, e.g. multiple IETF working groups, but usually all groups are from the same organisation.

 From-Contact:
 : One or more electronic mail addresses belong to the "From" body to which any